 Knowing the length of the speaker wire is important in determining whether it will fit the path identified or not.

 Using a ruler or tape measure, find the length of the wire.
 Compare it with the length of the path you identified in the sketch.

-Be precise when taking this measurement as any errors may lead you to make needless incisions in the carpet or even losing the wire under the carpet.
+Be precise when taking this measurement as any errors may lead you to make needless incisions in the carpet or even lose the wire under the carpet.

 3. Check If The Wires Are Safe To Go Under The Carpet

 Cables running along the floor should not be flammable or too thick to cause a trip.
 Check the fire codes and safety of the building before fixing the cables.
 Also, you shouldn’t have any speaker wire connectors under the carpet, so your speaker cables should be long enough.
 If the speaker wires aren’t long enough, you need to splice the speaker wires and add more length with additional speakers wire that you can get at your local electronics or home store.